ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 The following conditions must be satisfied for DDL synchronization.

 1. To replicate DDL statements, the replication protocol versions of local and remote servers should be identical.
-2. To replicate DDL statements, replication of local and remote servers should be started.
+2. To replicate DDL statements, replication of local and remote servers should be started in advance.
 3. The name of the DDL statements replication target table(partition), and user name must be the same on both local and remote servers.
 4. The DDL statements replication target table must be part of the LAZY mode replication.
-5. When the DDL statements replication target is a partitioned table, DDL synchronization cannot be executed if the table has a Global Non Partitioned index.
+5. When the DDL statements replication target is a partitioned table, DDL synchronization cannot be executed if the table has a Global Non-Partitioned index.
 6. When using the propagation option, DDL synchronization is not allowed.
 7. For the table with a replication recovery option, DDL synchronization is not allowed.